marcosvidal/Sketch-Notebook/README.md

 ![Plugins menu](assets/readme_images/pluginmenu.png?raw=true "Plugins menu")

 >**Remember:** The first time this plugin runs, it will automatically add a page to store assets.
-PLease do not touch anything inside that page.
+Please do not touch anything inside that page.